kurain/debugger2/README.md

 * Contributors: ericpromislow, jnimety, adammck, hipe, FooBarWidget, aghull
 * Fork started on awesome @relevance fridays!

+And I want to say thank you to Asakusa.rb members.
+They tell me a lot of things, such as how to use github, and so on :).

 ## TODO

 * Collect feedback.